-The good news is, you don't have to live with aged, angry, or tired-looking eyes.
-Eyelid surgery, also called blepharoplasty, is a relatively quick and highly successful way to reduce many of the signs of age in the eye area.
-To learn more about how blepharoplasty may be able to rejuvenate your appearance, please call or email New York eyelid surgeon Dr. George Lefkovits for a personal consultation today.
+But you don’t have to live with aged or tired-looking eyes.
+Eyelid surgery, also known as blepharoplasty, is one of the most popular procedures for men because it is effective at dramatically reducing some of the signs of age.
+To learn more about how it may be able to help you, please call or email Dr. George Lefkovits for a personal consultation today.

 Changes in the Eye Region

-When young, a woman's eyes hold much of her charm, and wide, bright, expressive eyes are an essential component of youth and beauty.
-But with age, a woman's eyelids can begin to sag or get puffy, narrowing the eyes and creating a tired or aged appearance.
-Skin and fat may accumulate in both the upper and lower lids.
-Loss or displacement of fat in the face may cause dark circles under the eye to become deeper and more permanent.
+When young, a man’s eyes hold much of his strength, but with age, this can change.
+A man’s eyelids can begin to sag, creating a tired appearance.
+Excess skin and fat may accumulate in the upper and lower lids.
+The upper lid can grow puffy and hood the eye while the lower lid can grow puffy and saggy.
+Dark circles under the eye may become deeper and more permanent.

-Eyelid surgery can correct the changes in the eyelids that contribute to a tired, angry, and aged appearance.
-New York plastic surgeon Dr. George Lefkovits performs eyelid surgery in his state-of-the-art, fully equipped surgicenter.
-It is normally performed under local anesthesia with intravenous sedation.
-During surgery, Dr. Lefkovits removes excess skin and fat from both the upper and lower lids.
-All four lids can be corrected during the same procedure.
-If desired and applicable, fat from the lower eyelids or elsewhere can be relocated to address hollowness under the eyes.
+Eyelid surgery seeks to correct the changes in the eyelids that create a tired, angry and aged appearance.
+New York, New York, plastic surgeon Dr. George Lefkovits typically performs eyelid surgery in our fully equipped, state-of-the-art surgicenter under local anesthesia with intravenous sedation.
+The surgery removes excess skin and fat from both the upper and lower lids if necessary.
+Sometimes, fat from the lower lid can be relocated to address hollowness under the eyes.

-Blepharoplasty incisions are typically very well hidden: the upper lid incision in the upper eyelid crease, the lower lid incision just below the lashes or on the inside of the eyelid (called the transconjuctival approach).
+The upper lid incision is well concealed in the upper eyelid crease.
+The lower lid incision may be placed either just below the lashes or on the inside of the eyelid (known as the transconjuctival approach).

-After surgery, you should count on taking several days off from work, perhaps until the stitches are removed at 4-5 days.
-At first, your eyes may be sensitive to light.
-They may also tear up or alternately be dry.
-There will be some swelling and discoloration of the eyelids, but after the stitches are removed, you can use makeup to cover the discoloration.
-Sun exposure to the bruised areas can lead to permanent discoloration, so be sure to shield your eyes when you go out.
-The incisions generally heal well, becoming almost unnoticeable.
+You may have to take the first few days off from work after surgery, perhaps until the stitches are removed at four to five days.
+Your eyes may initially be sensitive to light, tear up or be dry.
+There will be swelling and discoloration of the eyelids, but once the stitches are removed, makeup can be used to cover up the discoloration.
+Avoid sun exposure to the bruised areas to prevent permanent discoloration.
+Your incisions will typically heal well, becoming very subtle, almost unnoticeable.

-Aging in the eye area is the result of many factors, and Dr. Lefkovits may recommend complementary procedures to get the optimal results from your surgery.
-BOTOX® Cosmetic injections can be used to reduce furrowing in the brows and crow's feet.
-A forehead lift can elevate the brows to further improve a tired or angry appearance.
-Laser resurfacing will address fine wrinkles around the eyes or on the eyelids.
+Aging in the eye area is complex, and to get the optimal results from your surgery, Dr. Lefkovits may recommend complementary procedures.
+BOTOX® cosmetic injections can reduce furrowing in the brows and the appearance of crow’s feet.
+A forehead lift can reduce sagging of the brows.
+Laser resurfacing can also be used to reduce fine wrinkles around the eyes or on the eyelids.